 Cherie Down Park

-If you are looking for a beach located in a suburban neighborhood setting, look no further than Cherie Down Park in Cocoa Beach.
+If you are looking for the best beaches in Cocoa Beach located in a suburban neighborhood setting, look no further than Cherie Down Park in Cocoa Beach.
 This park features seven acres of space and is the perfect spot for a picnic.
 A giant 200-foot boardwalk jets out over the dunes so you can look out onto the water.
 You will find plenty of families here enjoying activities such as beach volleyball, fishing along the surf, or building a sandcastle.
 There is plenty of sea grass nearby jutting out of the water, making for a fun game of hide and seek for the kiddos!

 Cocoa Beach Pier